Harlequin (film)

-Harlequin (known as Dark Forces in US) is a 1980 Australian thriller film directed by Simon Wincer and starring Robert Powell, Carmen Duncan, David Hemmings and Broderick Crawford.
+Harlequin (known as Dark Forces in the United States) is a 1980 Australian fantasy thriller film directed by Simon Wincer and starring Robert Powell, Carmen Duncan, David Hemmings and Broderick Crawford.
 The film is a modern-day retelling of the historical figure Rasputin.

-Synopsis
+Plot

-An up-and-coming United States Senator, Nick Rast, has a young son who is terminally ill with leukaemia.
+The young son of up-and-coming United States Senator Nick Rast is terminally ill with leukaemia.
 A mysterious faith healer, Gregory Wolfe, appears and seems to cure the boy.
-Rast's wife Sandy falls in love with Wolfe, but the powerful interests behind Rast's career, represented by geriatric monster, Doc Wheelan are less happy with events.
+Rast's wife Sandy falls in love with Wolfe but the powerful interests behind Rast's career, represented by geriatric monster Doc Wheelan, are less happy with events.